 Basin & Range Watch

 Basin and Range Watch is a group of volunteers who live in the deserts of Nevada and California, working to stop the destruction of our desert homeland.
-Industrial renewable energy companies are seeking to develop millions of acres of unspoiled habitat in our region.
+Federal and many state agencies and some local governments are seeking to open up millions of acres of unspoiled habitat in our region to industrial renewable energy development.
 Our goal is to identify the problems of energy sprawl and find solutions that will preserve our natural ecosystems and open spaces.
 We support renewable energy but advocate for better national and state planning.

 Come visit and experience the great beauty of spring wildflowers, vast open vistas, bird watching trails, and wildlife viewing.